Skip to content

 The edit-error-recovery hook kicks in.
 It intercepts Edit tool output via tool.execute.after, pattern-matches common errors (oldString not found, found multiple times), and injects a recovery prompt into the conversation, telling the agent to read the file’s actual state before retrying.

 But suppose the problem is more severe — Junior fails three times in a row.
-Sisyphus’s Phase 2C failure recovery rules should activate:
+Sisyphus’s Phase 2C failure recovery rules will intervene:

 Advanced Diagnosis: Oracle Intervenes

 Oracle is the most expensive agent in the system (marked as EXPENSIVE), used for high-difficulty debugging and architectural decisions.
-It’s read-only — it cannot modify files or delegate tasks.
+It has read-only permissions and cannot modify files or delegate tasks.
+Its system prompt is blunt: “Dense and useful beats long and thorough”—don’t just stay at the analysis level, provide actionable advice.

-Oracle analyzes Junior’s three failed attempts and provides a root-cause diagnosis and repair path.
-Sisyphus takes the advice and re-delegates the fix to Junior.
-This time, it succeeds.
+Back to our scenario: Oracle analyzes Junior’s three failed attempts and provides a root-cause diagnosis and repair path.
+Sisyphus takes the advice as context and re-delegates the fix to Junior.
+This time, with a clear diagnosis and path forward, Junior succeeds.

 Continuous Assurance: Ralph Loop and Todo Continuation